-- Heavy Cream*
+- Heavy cream

-- 2 cans of Chicken Broth, A small yellow onion
+- A small yellow onion

-- Cheddar cheese
+- Shredded cheddar cheese

 - Salt and pepper

-- Peel and dice your potatoes
+Peel and dice your potatoes.

-- Dice your onion
+Dice your onion.

 I’d add about 1/4 of a teaspoon of salt now and maybe 1/8 of a teaspoon of pepper.

 Now add in your potato flakes and stir that up.

 I love instant potato flakes as thickeners for soups and stews and making the crust to my Mama’s Taco Casserole.
 I don’t use them for mashed potatoes though.
 My Grandmother’s mashed potatoes were just too good.

-- Now add in your cheese and pour in your heavy cream.
+Now add in your cheese and pour in your heavy cream.

-- Stir that up and cook for just a few minutes until heated through.
+Stir that up and cook for just a few minutes until heated through.

-Top with your favorite toppings, such as:
+Top your with your favorite toppings, such as:

-- Turkey Bacon bits
+- Crumbled bacon bits

-- Sour Cream, etc
+- Sour cream

 As always, serve to someone you love, yourself included.

-- 4 Cups Chicken Broth 2-16 ounce cans
+- 4 cups chicken broth 2-16 ounce cans

-- 4-5 Russet potatoes washed, peeled, and cubed
+- 4-5 russet potatoes washed, peeled, and cubed

 - 1 cup cheddar cheese